 - removing waste from your blood

 Each kidney typically has one vein that carries blood filtered by the kidney into the circulatory system.
 These are called the renal veins.
 Usually there’s one on the right and one on the left.
 However, there can be variations.

-In nutcracker syndrome, the renal vein coming from the left kidney becomes compressed and blood can’t flow normally through it.
-Instead, blood can flow backwards into other veins and cause them to swell, which causes symptoms such as blood in your urine.
+In nutcracker syndrome, symptoms are most often caused when the left renal vein coming from the left kidney becomes compressed and blood can’t flow normally through it.
+Instead, blood flows backwards into other veins and causes them to swell.
+This can also increase pressure in your kidney and cause symptoms such as blood in your urine and pain.